Viatris Inc. (VTRS) Shares Plummet Below 1-Year High

-Viatris Inc. (NASDAQ: VTRS) has experienced a decline in its stock price by -0.51 compared to its previous closing price of 9.88.
-However, the company has seen a gain of 0.10% in its stock price over the last five trading days.
+Viatris Inc. (NASDAQ: VTRS)’s stock price has decreased by -0.31 compared to its previous closing price of 9.68.
+However, the company has seen a -2.23% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 11/17/21 that Viatris’s CEO Sees a Unique Drug Business.
 The Stock Fell in Its First Year.

 Is It Worth Investing in Viatris Inc. (NASDAQ: VTRS) Right Now?